lazywhite/sa/bigdata/hive/note.md

 ## Usage
 no update and delete operation allowd insert overwrite table my_word  select * from my_word  where id != 100;

+## Concept
+Hive is a data warehouse infrastructure tool to process structured data in Hadoop.
+It resides on top of Hadoop to summarize Big Data, and makes querying and analyzing easy. the data aggregation actually generate MapReduce tasks